Álvaro de Zúñiga y Guzmán: At the service of John II

 In early 1543 King John II, instigated by the queen, was willing to eliminate his favourite through his King of Arms, Diego López de Zúñiga y Navarra, lord of Clavijo, a relative of the count of Plasencia.
 The queen obtained a document from the king legalizing the rebellion of the count of Plasencia and authorizing the arrest of Álvaro de Luna.
-Pedro de Zúñiga, the Count of Plasencia, causes his son Álvaro to settle with his troops in Curiel de Duero before July 30, 1453.
+Pedro de Zúñiga, the Count of Plasencia, causes his son Álvaro to settle with his troops in Curiel de Duero before 30 July 1453.
 The Favourite Álvaro de Luna wanted to prevent the movement by taking possession of Béjar, where Pedro had fortified himself but failed in his attempt because one of his loyalists, Alonso Pérez de Vivero, communicated the favourite's plans to the count of Plasencia.
-The valid had Alonso Pérez de Vivero murdered in Burgos on April 1, 1453.
+The valid had Alonso Pérez de Vivero murdered in Burgos on 1 April 1453.

 Álvaro de Zúñiga is called to Burgos on behalf of the king.
-On the night of April 1 to 2, Álvaro de Zúñiga and his soldiers enter the castle of Burgos.
-King John II, tortured by doubts and vacillations, sent him four letters written by his own hand, the last one on April 3 and the following dispatch on April 4: "Don Álvaro de Stunica, my alguacil-mor: I command you to arrest the body of Don Álvaro de Luna, Master of Santiago and, if he defends himself, to kill him."
+On the night of 1–2 April Álvaro de Zúñiga and his soldiers enter the castle of Burgos.
+King John II, tortured by doubts and vacillations, sent him four letters written by his own hand, the last one on 3 April and the following dispatch on 4 April: "Don Álvaro de Stunica, my alguacil-mor: I command you to arrest the body of Don Álvaro de Luna, Master of Santiago and, if he defends himself, to kill him."

-At dawn on April 4, Álvaro de Zúñiga came down from the castle with the dispatch in a gauntlet and went to Pedro de Cartagena's house, where Álvaro de Luna was staying.
+At dawn on 4 April Álvaro de Zúñiga came down from the castle with the dispatch in a gauntlet and went to Pedro de Cartagena's house, where Álvaro de Luna was staying.
 His servants defended themselves with arrows for three hours, after which they surrendered along with the favourite. Álvaro de Luna was imprisoned in the fortress of Portillo, under the custody of Diego López de Zúñiga y Navarra.
 The king assigned ten jurists to the trial of the favourite.
 The judges agreed on the death penalty, but that it should be carried out by warrant and not by sentence.
-The execution order was received in Portillo on May 31, 1453. Álvaro de Luna was taken to Valladolid the next day, where he spent the night in one of the houses of Count Plasencia, Pedro de Zúñiga, in the old street of Francos. Álvaro de Luna retained serenity on the way to the scaffold.
-He was beheaded in the Plaza Mayor of Valladolid on June 3, 1453.
+The execution order was received in Portillo on 31 May 1453. Álvaro de Luna was taken to Valladolid the next day, where he spent the night in one of the houses of Count Plasencia, Pedro de Zúñiga, in the old street of Francos. Álvaro de Luna retained serenity on the way to the scaffold.
+He was beheaded in the Plaza Mayor of Valladolid on 3 June 1453.
 The Zúñiga replaced Álvaro de Luna in the privacy and royal favor of John II.

-When his father died in July 1453, Álvaro de Zúñiga took possession of Plasencia by deed of August 15, 1453, and became 2nd Count of Plasencia.
+When his father died in July 1453, Álvaro de Zúñiga took possession of Plasencia by deed of 15 August 1453 and became 2nd Count of Plasencia.
 He took over leadership of the Liga Nobiliaria and inherited the positions of justicia-mor and alguacil-mor of Castile.
 Zuñiga also became the 2nd Count of Plasencia.